Modern Languages and Literatures—French

 Program Scope

 The French program offers a challenging and enriching experience for those who are interested not only in the French language but also in French and Francophone culture and society.
-French is one of the very few languages spoken all over the world, ranked the sixth most widely spoken language after Mandarin Chinese, English, Hindi, Spanish and Arabic.
+French is one of the very few languages spoken all over the world, ranked the sixth most widely spoken language after Mandarin Chinese, English, Hindi, Spanish, and Arabic.
 Today, more than 220 million people speak French throughout the world: roughly 51% live in Africa and the Middle East, 40% live in Europe, 8% in the Americas, and 1% in Asia/Oceania.
 As a result of population growth, there will be more than 700 million French Speakers by 2050, 80% of whom will be living in Africa.
-The French Program is excited to offer an avenue to engage with this expanding and diverse Francophone cultural and linguistic world.
+The French program is excited to offer an avenue to engage with this expanding and diverse Francophone cultural and linguistic world.

-We offer full-fledged Bachelor of Arts program and focus on developing proficiency in the language in a sociocultural context by offering a variety of courses and by conducting courses in culture and literature in French.
+We offer a full-fledged Bachelor of Arts program and focus on developing language proficiency in a sociocultural context by offering a variety of courses and by conducting courses in culture and literature in French.
 Great importance is placed on participatory classes, which are small and practice-oriented, to help students adapt themselves to a changing world.
 Our B.A. program emphasizes training in the four language skills—listening, speaking, reading, and writing as the basic groundwork for more advanced study of the language, literature, and culture.
 The aim is to broaden students' cultural perspectives by introducing them to various aspects of French and Francophone cultures as they are manifested throughout the world.
 Students who complete a French major should have both the linguistic and cultural preparation to be able to function at a fairly advanced level in a French-speaking society or with French speakers, and have developed a tolerance for forms of expression and ways of life different from their own.
-It is hoped that this will prepare them both to pursue careers and to participate fully in today's and tomorrow's global cultures.If you are an undergraduate student and wonder which class to take, you can take a placement test and see an adviser.
+It is hoped that this will prepare them both to pursue careers and to participate fully in global cultures.
+Undergraduate students who are unsure which courses to register for should take a placement test and see an adviser.
 Please contact an adviser for further details.

 FR 101 First Semester French (Units: 4)